More than 20 killed after Italian tourist bus crashes off Venice overpass

 Prime Minister Giorgia Meloni expressed her condolences, saying in a statement that her government’s thoughts were with “the victims, their families and their friends”.

-Italy has suffered a number of deadly bus crashes in recent years.
+Italy has been the scene of a number of deadly bus crashes in recent years.

 In 2017, 16 people on board a bus carrying Hungarian students died in an accident near the northern city of Verona, while 40 people died in 2013 when a bus plunged off a viaduct in southern Italy.